What is the NIH Public Access Policy?

 How do I comply with the Policy?

-- Include the PubMed Central reference ID in any NIH application, proposal, or progress report
+Include the PubMed Central reference ID (PMCID) in any NIH grant application (competing or non-competing), progress report, and NIH biosketches that are

 For more information